Skip to main content

 Tina is an experienced Property Barrister whose practice encompasses a wide range of property disputes including Landlord & Tenant (residential and commercial), Trusts of land, Real property & mortgages and Leasehold & leasehold management.
 Tina is also developing a keen interest in the area of Wills and Probate.

-Tina has appeared as sole counsel in the Court of Appeal, High Court and regularly in County Courts and the First-tier Tribunal (Property Chamber) in both the Residential Property and Land Registration divisions.
+Tina has appeared as sole counsel in the Court of Appeal, High Court and regularly in the County Court and the First-tier Tribunal (Property Chamber) in both the Residential Property and Land Registration divisions.
 She is regularly instructed on trials, as well as on interim applications, committals and appeals.

 Tina is an accredited civil & commercial, and workplace Mediator.
 In turn, such expertise is regularly utilised as a mediator-advocate when instructed in mediations.